IN-DEPTH GUIDE · BESS

 BESS economics — returns, CapEx and revenue model

 Battery Energy Storage Systems (BESS) have become one of the most attractive green energy investments in Denmark.
-Here we walk through the economics of a typical 55 MW / 110 MWh case: CapEx structure, revenue model, IRR and the tax benefits for Danish holding companies from 2025.
+Here we walk through the economics of a typical 55 MW / 110 MWh case: CapEx structure, revenue model, IRR and the tax treatment of dividends for Danish holding companies.

 Why BESS now?

-Denmark has the highest renewable share in the EU and faces growing demand for short-term grid stabilisation.
+Denmark has the highest renewable share of electricity generation in the EU and faces growing demand for short-term grid stabilisation.
 With the phase-out of coal plants and rising wind/solar generation, BESS has become critical infrastructure for Energinet.
-At the same time, regulation from 2025 enables tax-free dividends to Danish holding companies (subject to min.
-10 % ownership, min.
-12-month holding period) — strengthening the return profile significantly.
+At the same time, under ordinary Danish corporate-tax rules, dividends to a Danish holding company on subsidiary shares (min.
+10 % ownership, no holding-period requirement) are tax-free — strengthening the return profile significantly.

 CapEx structure for 55 MW / 110 MWh facility